 The flagship class of Traditions Weeks.
 In an atmosphere of trust and safety, and inspired by song and story, we will listen to and learn from the voices of our sisters and brothers from communities represented in our circle.

-In this, our flagship class, we draw from our experience as artists and human beings to have a dialog arising from our life together here and in the larger society.
+In this, our flagship class, we draw from our experience as artists and human beings to have a dialogue arising from our life together here in community and in the larger society.
 In an atmosphere of trust and safety, and inspired by song, images and story, we will listen to and learn from the voices of our sisters and brothers from communities represented in our circle.
-We gather at Common Ground on the Hill in our twenty-ninth summer in the midst of a world experiencing a three-year pandemic, financial and ecological crises, wars, climate disasters, growing nuclear threats, racial crises, the continued unveiling of systemic abuse, issues of immigration, the omnipresent threat of terror both foreign and domestic, and divisive politics.
+We gather at Common Ground on the Hill in our 31st summer in the midst of a profoundly challenged world stricken by climate disasters while continuing to emerge from a pandemic, financial and ecological crises, wars, neverending nuclear threats, racial crises, the continued unveiling of systemic abuse, issues of immigration, deportation and survival, the omnipresent threat of terror both foreign and domestic, and counter-productive divisive politics.
 Yet, we also find ourselves at a time of potential for great, needed change.
 We shall discuss and consider what we are doing, as artists and individuals, to bring about the changes and create the communities that we desire.
-To inspire us and help focus our dialog, we will learn of the work of some of those in our circle.
+Come to this class and be inspired by the work we do.

 Facilitated by Walt Michael.